-Potential sources of contamination are reagents and materials, in particular bovine serum which has been identifi ed as a source of bovine viral diarrhoea virus (BVDV).
-Porcine trypsin is also a potential source of Mycoplasma hyorhinis.
+Potential sources of contamination are reagents and materials, in particular bovine serum which has been identified as a source of bovine viral diarrhea virus (BVDV).
+Porcine trypsin is also a potential source of Mycoplasma.
 Good quality reagents and materials are available from numerous manufacturers of tissue culture media and supplements.
-In addition, manufacturers such as Sigma will carry out a range of quality control tests including screening for mycoplasma and BVDV and supply a Certifi cate of Analysis with their products.
+In addition, reputable manufacturers will carry out a range of quality control tests including screening for mycoplasma and BVDV and supply a Certificate of Analysis with their products.
 These state the product and lot numbers and form a vital part of record keeping and tracking of reagents used in the production of cell stocks.
-It is advisable to further test key reagents such as foetal bovine serum to ensure that they are ‘fi t for purpose’ due to batch-to-batch variation.
+It is advisable to further test key reagents such as fetal bovine serum to ensure that they are ‘fit for purpose’ due to batch-to-batch variation.

 The sourcing of cell lines can have an important effect on quality; freshly imported cell lines are a major source of contamination.
-The advantages of obtaining cell lines from a recognised source such as a culture collection are that the cultures will be:
+The advantages of obtaining cell lines from a recognized source such as a ECACC culture collection are that the cultures will be:

 The three main types of microbial contaminants in tissue culture are: